anth226/moncel-frontend/README.md

 `/apps` contains a separate directory for each site.
 `/packages` contains any shared library modules that we own and that the sites depend on.
 If you are looking for the `moncel-one-sdk` that is in here as well.

+Take care to consistently use the same react/react-dom/next.js/redux/etc versions across the monorepo; this is important not just for maintainability, if you have more than one version of react in the project you may start running into cryptic "invalid hooks call" errors.

 ### Utilities

 Code quality tools for the NextJS sites follow a shared config that you can find in `packages`.